Red Oak (Flat Cut) Paper Back Veneer Sheet - 2' x 8' Roll

 map of where Red Oak tree grows

-Red Oak is a domestic wood from North America
+Red Oak grows in North America

 color of Red Oak